How to Write a Resume: Guide & Examples

 Below, we’ll break down how to make a resume step by step.
 You can start with a professional resume template to easily fill out each section while you follow along.

-One of the most important steps in writing a resume is displaying your contact information so that hiring managers can reach out to schedule an interview.
+Clearly display your contact information so hiring managers can reach out to schedule an interview.

 Here’s what to include in your resume header:

-• A link to your professional profile, website, or portfolio
+- A link to your professional profile, website, or portfolio (optional)

 Explore our library of professional resume examples to see effective ways to display your contact information.
 Here’s an example to help you get started: